-The Live Well Community Market Program, funded by the County of San Diego Health and Human Services Agency, aims to improve and promote access to healthy foods throughout San Diego County by working with neighborhood markets to increase the availability of fresh and healthy products, redesign markets to promote healthy foods, and connect with community stakeholders to build a healthier food environment for all San Diego residents.
+The Live Well Community Market Program aims to improve and promote access to affordable healthy foods in San Diego County by working with small neighborhood markets to increase the availability of fresh produce inventory, redesign spaces to promote healthier options, and connect with community stakeholders to build a better food environment for all people in San Diego.

 What We Do